Project Plan Execution advice and resources to enable you, the Project Manager, to “walk the walk” and achieve your project’s objectives…

 Your initial network diagram will look something like the diagram below:

 You know the duration of the activities, and their sequence, i.e., which goes first, which is dependent on another, which is a predecessor and which is a successor (as shown in the diagram above).
 You also know relationships or dependencies between the activities, such as:

-During the forward pass and backward pass, you will determine the activities that comprise the Critical Path – those sequence activities with the shortest duration from project start to finish, and having no slack time.
-The network analysis and establishing a critical path are part of the Project Planning phase.
+During the forward pass and backward pass through the Network diagram, you will determine the activities that comprise the Critical Path – those sequence activities with the shortest duration from project start to finish, and having no slack time.
+Your network analysis and establishing a critical path are part of the Project Planning phase.
 However, tracking the progress of completion of the critical path activities is a focus of the Project Execution phase.